liufei2008/LGUI_Document_Source/Manual/ReleaseNotes/index.md

 LTween: LTweener's outer use binded UObject.
 Editor: Show a message if there are multiple ScreenSpaceUI, which is not allowed.
 UIStaticMesh more stable.
+LGUIPrefab: Now use "ActorGUID" property as actor's key, so UE4.25 will not support anymore.
 LGUIPrefab: When click "CreatePrefab" or "Apply" button, other prefabs won't saved to current prefab.
-LGUIPrefab: Now use "ActorGUID" property as actor's key, so UE4.25 will not support anymore.
+LGUIPrefab: When click "Revert" button, LGUI will keep created actors and apply values to the them, the old method is just delete and recreate them all.
+LGUIPrefab: Automaticlly cleanup useless LGUIPrefabActor.
 Remove "ComboBox" and "FlyoutMenu".
 Remove "ViewportUITexture" and "UITextureBox".
 Show UIBaseActor's "Actor" and "Rendering" category.